isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 handful of points in it.
 Therefore, we conclude that different memoization strategies must result in different caching data structures.
 And in fact, this class of memoization strategies grows *fast*---corresponding to every possible way of splitting the input space into contiguous chunks.
-Some examples of different memoization strategies for a function with 8 points are visualized in
-@fig:t8, @fig:t8by1, @fig:2x2x2, and @fig:complex, to give you a taste of how
-these data structures could look.

--- TODO(sandy): remove mention of figures

 There is no one-size-fits-all memoization strategy, so our eventual solution to this problem must be polymorphic over all possible strategies.